MiLL4U/hshca/README.md

 # Hyper Spectral HCA
 Hyper Spectral Hierarchical Clustering Analysis (HSHCA) provides [hierarchical clustering analysis (HCA)](https://en.wikipedia.org/wiki/Hierarchical_clustering) specialized for hyperspectral images that can be measured by techniques such as [Raman microscopy](https://raman.oxinst.com/techniques/raman-imaging).

-Generally, when applying HCA to hyperspectral images, the numerous spectra composing the image are treated as vectors in independent multidimensional spaces.
-Therefore, information about spatial coordinates (unit example: μm) at each measurement point of the spectra is lost.
+Generally, when applying HCA to hyperspectral images, the numerous spectra composing the image are treated independently as vectors in multidimensional spaces.
+Therefore, information about spatial coordinates (example of unit: μm) at each measurement point of the spectra is lost.

 HSHCA efficiently clusters spectra originating from physically adjacent measurement points by using both the distances between spectra ($d_{spectral}$) and the distances in real space between measurement points ($d_{spatial}$) as the definition of distance when performing HCA.

 ## Principle
-To see overview of HSHCA, please refer to [this file](doc/theory_of_HSHCA.pdf).
+To see an overview of HSHCA, please refer to [this file](doc/theory_of_HSHCA.pdf).

-In HSHCA, the distance between cluster A and cluster B ( $d(A,B)$ ) is processed in HCA using the distance between spectra ( $d_{spectral}(A,B)$ ) and the distance in real space ( $d_{spatial}(A,B)$ ) as:
+In HSHCA, the distance between cluster A and cluster B ( $d(A,B)$ ) is processed in HCA using the distance between spectra ( $d_{spectral}(A,B)$ ) and the distance in real space ( $d_{spatial}(A,B)$ ), i.e.:

 $$d(A,B) = d_{spectral}(A,B) + \lambda\cdot d_{spatial}(A,B)$$